sfeng1/Database-Website/README.md

 # Summary

-This is a mock business website that interacts with the backend database to track marketing campaigns, inventory, transactions, and customers.
+This is a mock small business website that interacts with the backend database to track marketing campaigns, products, inventory, transactions, and customers.
-The database was a MariaDB database provided by the university, likewise the website was hosted by the university web server.
+The database was a MariaDB instance provided by the university, likewise the website was hosted by the university web server.

-Thie project is primarily designed to help students display and practice good database design and implementation practices.
+This project is primarily designed to teach students about good database design and implementation practices.

+For a full brief on the project, its functionality, and details on its implementation, please see the summary.pdf file included in the repo.

-# Project Outline
+# Project Overview

 Whitney is a small business owner of The Bamboo Closet which sells Ie-dyed silk fans and other Ie-dyed products.
 Each month, she sells approximately 200 products.
 She also invests in social media adverIsing,